fbpx

 Hosting and domain fees

 Many web design agencies require their clients to purchase their own hosting and domain name.
-This is actually pretty cheap in the great scheme of things (can cost a couple hundred of dollars a year at the most).
+This is actually pretty cheap in the great scheme of things.
 However, where it can catch you off guard is when agencies overcharge you for this.

-At a higher price point (when you opt to use a website builder like Shopify, Wix, Squarespace, where hosting is already provided), you’re looking at around $390 per year ($360 per year for a website builder + hosting and $30 per year for the domain).
+At a higher price point (when you opt to use a website builder like Shopify, Wix, Squarespace, where hosting is already provided) – you’re looking at around $390 per year.

 Additional Service Fees